vectordotdev/vector/docs/specs/target.md

       space.
     - GCP SHOULD default to `c2` instances with 8 vCPUS, 16 GiB of memory, and 48 GiB of SSD persisted disk space.

+The following are additional requirements for Orchestration Platform installation
+targets:

+- High Availability
+  - SHOULD deploy across multiple nodes, MUST be overridable by the user.
+  - SHOULD deploy across multiple availability zones, MUST be overridable by the user.
 - Scaling
   - MUST deploy along with a load balancer to enable horizontal autoscaling.
-  - Autoscaling SHOULD be enabled by default driven by an 85% CPU utilization target over a rolling 5 minute window.
+  - Autoscaling SHOULD be enabled by default, driven by an average of 85% CPU utilization.
   - Autoscaling SHOULD have a stabilization period of 5 minutes.

-### 5. Unified Architecture
+### 6. Unified Architecture

 The [unified architecture][unified_architecture] deploys Vector on each individual node for local data collection, as well as onto dedicated nodes for data aggregation.
-The requirements for both the [agent](#3-agent-architecture) and the [aggregator](#4-aggregator-architecture) apply to this architecture.
+The requirements for both the [agent](#4-agent-architecture) and the [aggregator](#5-aggregator-architecture) apply to this architecture.
+This architecture SHOULD NOT be installed on Virtual/Physical Machine targets as there is little added benefit.

-## 6. Hardening
+## 7. Hardening

 - Setup
   - An unprivileged Vector service account SHOULD be created upon installation